abahmanem/near-node-setup-shardnet/tutorial/staking-pool.md

  ![joining](../assets/staking/active.png "join")

- So it take at least 2 Epochs after setting up the node to see it in the list of active validators on https://explorer.shardnet.near.org/nodes/validators
+ So it takes at least 2 Epochs after setting up the node to see it in the list of active validators on https://explorer.shardnet.near.org/nodes/validators

  From time to time,The node may be kiked out for many reason, the most common when the node did not produced the expected number of blocks.
+In that
-In that case, the node is markec **kickout**.
+ case, the node is marked as **kickout**.

   ![kickout](../assets/staking/kickout.png "kickout")

  Many reasons could cause the node to be kicke out :

  Network issues, bugs,  power problems ,  etc..

- You may issues this command to have more details on the reasons of kickout:
+ You may run this command to have more details on the reasons of kickout:

  ```bash